 contributes to building the skills students will need to contribute positively to a democratic society and to promote sustainable living.
-It gives them an understanding of social, economic and political structures at local, national and global levels and the opportunity to imagine and to create ways in which they can make a difference to the lives of individuals and communities.
-CSPE is an important part of a Wellbeing programme within junior cycle as it enables students to grow in awareness of how their wellbeing is connected to the wellbeing of others, locally and globally.
+It gives them an understanding of social, economic and political structures at local, national and global levels and the opportunity to imagine and to create ways in which they a Wellbeing programme within junior cycle as it enables students to grow in awareness of how their wellbeing is connected to the wellbeing of others, locally and globally.
 It also develops students' sense of responsibility for the wellbeing of others. " (NCCA, CSPE Specification.)